 - Children need around 10-12 hours of sleep a night.
 Babies and toddlers under 3 need even more.

-Your bed time can often be blamed if you find yourself catching the cold or flu on a regular basis.
+- Sleep boosts immunity - Your bedtime can often be blamed if you find yourself catching the cold or flu on a regular basis.
 Prolonged lack of sleep can disrupt your immune system, making it harder for your body to fend off bugs.

 Did you know that what you do during the day can also affect the quality of your sleep?